Ramp metering manages traffic entering a freeway by regulating the flow of traffic and making it smoother for vehicles to merge onto the freeway.

 Caltrans is planning to construct Ramp Metering in two phases in Marin County.
 Phase 1 includes construction of ramp meters in the northbound direction along Highway 101 from Spencer Avenue to Sir Francis Drake Boulevard.

+Construction of Phase 1 began in April 2019.
 The project scope includes installation and repair of ramp meters at 11 locations, including 3 ramps that will be widened, and installation of Traffic Operations Systems (TOS).
 TOS elements include installation of Changeable Messages Signs (CMS) and replacement of traffic detection loops under the road surface.